keptn/keptn/usecases/performance-as-a-service/README.md

 ## Understanding what happened

-In this use case, you triggered a performance test of the `carts` service first.
-Then you changed its configuration to introduce a slowdown.
+In this use case, you triggered a performance test for the current version of the `carts` service.
+Then you changed its configuration to introduce a slowdown into the service.
 This change caused a second performance test execution to fail and this failed test where then further investigated to derive the deviation to the prior service version.

+By providing such a self-service model for performance testing, developers can trigger a performance validation on demand and get immediate feedback regarding their changes.